 Teachers of subjects which are reading heavy, carefully consider the texts selected for use with pupils and receive training led by the English department on effective reading strategies.
-Recent examples of this being the ready reckoners approach suggested by Alex Quigley, the interactive reading approach suggested by Doug Lemov and Tim Rasinski's reading fluency development techniques.
+Recent examples of this being the ready reckoners approach suggested by Alex Quigley and the interactive reading approach suggested by Doug Lemov.
 Wherever possible, whole class guided reading texts in English are linked to the wider curriculum.